John Phillips (musician): Personal life

-Abuse allegations
+Sexual abuse allegations

-In September 2009, eight years after Phillips's death, his eldest daughter Mackenzie claimed that she and her father had a 10-year abusive and incestuous relationship.
+In September 2009, eight years after Phillips's death, his eldest daughter Mackenzie alleged that she and her father had a 10-year abusive and incestuous relationship.
 In her memoir High on Arrival, Mackenzie wrote that the relationship began in 1979 when she was 19 years old.
-She said that the abuse began after Phillips raped her while they were both under the influence of heavy narcotics on the eve of her first marriage.
-On The Oprah Winfrey Show on September 23, 2009, Mackenzie Phillips said that her father injected her with cocaine and heroin.
+She said that the abuse began after her father raped her while they were both under the influence of heavy narcotics on the eve of her first marriage.
+On The Oprah Winfrey Show on September 23, 2009, Mackenzie Phillips said that John injected her with cocaine and heroin.
 According to Phillips, the sexual abuse ended when she became pregnant and did not know who had fathered the child; she said these doubts led her to have an abortion her father paid for.
 She stated, "I never let him touch me again."

-Geneviève Waïte, John's wife at the time, denied the allegations, saying they were inconsistent with his character.
-Michelle Phillips, John's second wife, also stated that she had "every reason to believe [Mackenzie's account is] untrue."
+Genevieve Waite, John's wife at the time, denied the allegations, saying they were inconsistent with his character.
+Michelle Phillips, John's second wife, also stated that she had "every reason to believe [Mackenzie's account is] untrue".
 Chynna Phillips, Michelle Phillips's daughter, stated that she believed Mackenzie's claims and that Mackenzie first told her about the sexual assault during a phone conversation in 1997, approximately 11 years after the events had ended.
-Bijou Phillips, Mackenzie's half-sister from her father's marriage to Geneviève Waïte, has stated that Mackenzie informed her of the sexual abuse when Bijou was 13 years old, and the information had a devastating effect on Bijou's teenage years, stripping her of her innocence and leaving her "wary of [her] father."
-She also stated, "I'm 29 now, I've talked to everyone who was around during that time, I've asked the hard questions.
+Bijou Phillips, Mackenzie's half-sister from her father's marriage to Genevieve Waite, has stated that Mackenzie informed her of the sexual abuse when Bijou was 13 years old, and the information had a devastating effect on Bijou's teenage years, stripping her of her innocence and leaving her "wary of [her] father".
+However, she went on to add, "I'm 29 now, I've talked to everyone who was around during that time, I've asked the hard questions.
 I do not believe my sister.
 Our father [was] many things.
-This is not one of them."
-Jessica Woods, daughter of Denny Doherty, said that her father had told her that he knew "the awful truth" and that he was "horrified at what John had done."
+This is not one of them.".
+Jessica Woods, daughter of Denny Doherty, said that her father had told her that he knew "the awful truth" and that he was "horrified at what John had done".